Focusrite-Scarlett-on-Linux/sound-usb-kernel-module/README.md

 ```
 make -C /lib/modules/`uname -r`/build M=`pwd`/sound/usb modules_install
 ```

+If your kernel has `CONFIG_MMODULE_SIG_FORCE=y` (most secure-boot distribution kernels are), you will need to have a pair of `certs/signing_key.pem` and `certs/signing_key.x509`, acceptable to your current BIOS, to sign the kernel modules.

 However, you are advised to do `dpkg-buildpackage` (on Ubuntu/Debian), or follow the "Manual installation..." sections above, to build the DKMS deb/rpm package.
 After install that instead, the DKMS system will then build and install the kernel modules at the next reboot, for any old or new compatible kernel you